 How Bishop Blake Became Our Pastor

-As we begin to celebrate Bishop Blake’s 80th Birthday, we’ve begun to reflect on his 51 years of stellar, miracle-filled ministry of Presiding Bishop Charles E. Blake, Sr. and First Lady Mae L. Blake, westa.org is sharing their inspiring story of hope and resilience.
+As we begin to celebrate Bishop Blake’s 80th Birthday, we’ve begun to reflect on his 51 years of stellar, miracle-filled ministry.
+Presiding Bishop Charles E. Blake, Sr. and First Lady Mae L. Blake, westa.org is sharing their inspiring story of hope and resilience.
 Below, Bishop talks of his journey to the pulpit as Pastor of West Angeles Church of God In Christ.

 I preached my first sermon in 1957.
-Between school terms, I traveled across the In celebration ofnation preaching revivals and attending COGIC conventions.
+Between school terms, I traveled across the nation preaching at revivals and attending COGIC conventions.
 When I finished college, I enrolled in graduate school at ITC, the Interdenominational Theological Center in Atlanta, GA (the same school that Elder Charles Blake, II graduated from).

 During my education, I worked as a public school janitor and also as a recreation leader for the city of Atlanta to help support myself financially.
 My salary was $45 a week. and I decided I better get married.
 I married Lady Mae.
 She was a school teacher (that brought a little money in…you single men, get married!).
 When I received my Master’s degree, my father, Bishop J.A.
 Blake, hired me at his church in San Diego, CA. With a wife and a child, I worked for my father for three years at a salary of $75 a week…$3900 a year.